KDelmain/eeprom-25lc040a-driver/README.md

 # EEPROM 25LC040A Driver

 A C++17 driver for the **Microchip 25LC040A**, a 4Kbit SPI EEPROM memory chip.
-This driver is portable, testable, and designed with hardware abstraction in mind — making it easy to reuse across embedded platforms or host-based simulations.
+This driver is portable, testable, and designed with hardware abstraction in mind.
+This makes it easy to reuse across embedded platforms or host-based simulations.

 [Microchip 25LC040A Product Page](https://www.microchip.com/en-us/product/25LC040A)